-Strauss was not just content with researching his subject from the confines of Cornell University but made numerous trips to Italy and the countryside which saw many of the battles.
+Strauss was not just content with researching his subject from the confines of Cornell University but made numerous trips to the Italian countryside in order to see where many battles.
+Took place.

-He is no tourist historian, and his knowledge of certain areas clearly stands out in the book.
-Barry Strauss clearly displays an admiration for Spartacus.
+Strauss is no tourist historian, and his knowledge stands out in the book.
+Strauss displays admiration for Spartacus.
 For Strauss Spartacus was no ordinary Slave but a "murmillo gladiator".
 Strauss also describes Spartacus battlefield tactics "not as intuition but reveals that the former slave had served as a Thracian auxiliary to the Roman army where he learned about Roman military tactics".

-In truth, many people's understanding of Spartacus is coloured by the Hollywood movie starring among others Kirk Douglas.
-In many ways, the film itself was a struggle against "oppression" not Roman but American Capitalism.
-The 1960 Kirk Douglas film was in reality based on a struggle against McCarthyism.
-The film was based on the book by one blacklisted author, and the screenplay was written by another.
+Many people's understanding of Spartacus is informed by the Hollywood movie starring among others Kirk Douglas.
+The film itself was a struggle against "oppression" not Roman but American Capitalism.
+The 1960 Kirk Douglas film was based on a struggle against McCarthyism.
+The film script was based on the book by one blacklisted author, and the screenplay was written by another.

-According to David Walsh writing in the www.wsws.org “Kirk Douglas was impressed with Kubrick and brought him on as director of Spartacus, which Douglas starred in and produced.
+According to Marty Jonas "Kirk Douglas was impressed with Kubrick and brought him on as director of Spartacus, which Douglas starred in and produced.
 Kubrick replaced Anthony Mann, who had already shot the beginning and several scenes.
 Though a cut above the usual big-budget historical films, and with a worthy subject--the massive slave revolt in ancient Rome--it still suffered from the bloatedness and heroics of most Hollywood epics.
-Kubrick described himself as a "hired hand," and had significant differences with Douglas.
+Kubrick described himself as a "hired hand" and had significant differences with Douglas.
 It was not a happy time creatively for him.
 But Spartacus showed the studios that Kubrick could be a responsible Hollywood director, and, conversely, demonstrated to Kubrick that his place was not in Hollywood.
 His disillusionment with the studio system brought him to England, where he made Lolita (1962) and settled for the rest of his life".

 In an interview given to publicise the book Strauss elaborates further on the movie, Yerxa: Who was the "real" Spartacus, and how does he compare to Kirk Douglas's character in Stanley Kubrick's 1960 film?